thoughtsinbuttermilk/01-ModuleChallenge-AccessibilityRefactor/README.md

 * When I view the heading attributes, then they fall in sequential order.
 * When I view the title element, then I find a concise, descriptive title.

+## Notes for Instructor, Teaching Assistants

+The source code for this project is in the `main` branch.
+I have not deleted the working branches I used to iterate over the changes, organize the project etc., in case those are of interest to you.

 # References and tools used

 **References**